Should I Start a Podcast (You Might NOT Be Ready)

 Do Podcasts Make Money?

-First, let me get this out of the way: Yes, podcasts can make money.
+First, let me get this out of the way: Yes, if you want to make money with podcasts, you can do so.
 However, the road to revenue is often a bit more complicated than simply creating a great show.
 You need to understand the potential earning opportunities – and how they relate to your podcast.
+Then, you can think about making money.

 Direct-to-brand advertising is when a company buys advertising space on your podcast.
 In 2017, advertisers spent over $479 million on podcasts, and that number increases every year.
 The ads can run either before (preroll), during (midroll), or after (post-roll) the episode.